Tio-Magic-Company/tio-magic-animation/docs/GETTING-STARTED.md

 Occasionally check on the status of the job.
 Once it is completed on Modal, running `check_status` will download the resulting video into `output_videos` directory in your local repository.
 You can also find the output video on your Modal dashboard under "Volumes".

+For detailed API information, refer to <a href="https://tio-magic-company.github.io/tio-magic-animation/api" target="_blank">API Reference</a>.

 # Running Local Models